Skip to main content

 4 mentions Positive Neutral Negative

-Players find the grinding aspect of the game to be tedious, particularly due to the lengthy setup of player boards and the time-consuming nature of operations like counting money and visualizing networks.
-The experience is notably improved when using a computer to handle these tasks, making gameplay smoother and more efficient.
+Players find the grinding aspect of the game to be tedious, particularly due to the lengthy setup and operations involved, which can slow down gameplay.
+The experience improves significantly when using a computer to handle these tedious tasks, allowing for a smoother and more efficient game flow.

 • “The 3-player game took longer than the 4-player game at the table, including the tedious setup of the player boards.”